ACINQ/eclair/docs/release-notes/eclair-vnext.md

 We added a new configuration value to `eclair.conf` to limit the feerate used for force-close transactions where funds aren't at risk: `eclair.on-chain-fees.max-closing-feerate`.
 This ensures that you won't end up paying a lot of fees during mempool congestion: your node will wait for the feerate to decrease to get your non-urgent transactions confirmed.

+The default value from `eclair.conf` can be overridden by using the `forceclose` API with the `maxClosingFeerateSatByte` set, which allows a per-channel override.
+This is particularly useful for channels where you have a large balance, which you may wish to recover more quickly.

-If you need those transactions to confirm because you are low on liquidity, you should update `eclair.on-chain-fees.max-closing-feerate` and restart your node: `eclair` will automatically RBF all available transactions.
+If you need those transactions to confirm because you are low on liquidity, you can either:

+- update `eclair.on-chain-fees.max-closing-feerate` and restart your node: `eclair` will automatically RBF all available transactions for all closing channels.
+- use the `forceclose` API with the `maxClosingFeerateSatByte` set, to update a selection of channels without restarting your node.

 #### Remove confirmation scaling based on funding amount